+Student-athletes are encouraged to familiarize themselves with this procedure, as well as all rules and policies contained in the Student-Athlete Handbook, the Embry-Riddle Catalog, the ERAU Student Handbook and any policies pertaining to their rights to due process.
 Student-athlete grievances must be submitted to the Faculty Athletic Representative (FAR), who serves as a neutral party and ensures that the grievance process is conducted properly and fairly.
 The student-athlete should contact the FAR directly and be prepared to put his/her appeal in writing, along with all supporting documentation.
 As the principle advocate for the student-athlete, the FAR should meet with the student to discuss the complaint and assess the seriousness of the situation with regard to ERAU, NCAA or Sunshine State Conference policies, procedures and by-laws.
 If the FAR deems the grievance serious enough to proceed, the FAR will serve as a neutral chairperson of an ad-hoc committee chosen by him/her to hear the appeal.
 Depending on the severity of the case, the recommended makeup of the committee is at least three, and no more than seven members, including the FAR.
 Representation from the following groups is suggested:

 - Athletic Administration (Assoc.
-AD, SWA, Dir. of Compliance) - Coaching Staff (must have no conflict of interest) - Faculty - Intercollegiate Athletic Advisory Committee - Compliance Committee - Student Affairs Staff (Dean of Students office, Counseling Center, Registrar)

-• SAAC Executive Committee Member (must have no conflict of interest)
+AD, SWA, Dir. of Compliance) - Coaching Staff (must have no conflict of interest) - Faculty - Intercollegiate Athletic Advisory Committee - Compliance Committee - Student Affairs Staff (Dean of Students office, Counseling Center, Registrar) - SAAC Executive Member (must have no conflict of interest)